 Aloe vera is also known as Aloe Barbadensis or medicinal Aloe.

-This is a very common and popular low-light succulent thriving and reproduces readily in a consistent indoor setting or a sheltered outdoor setting in a warm climate.
+Aloe vera is a very common and popular low light succulent thriving and reproducing readily in a consistent indoor or sheltered outdoor setting in a warm climate.

 There are several varieties of Aloe.